The Thirty-cent Prexie

 The first release of thirty-cent Prexies was on December 8, 1938.
 A total of 716,774,950 were issued through 1956.

 Thirty cents was the minimum registry fee from the beginning of 1952 until mid 1955, so the stamp can be found solo on official penalty mail from places other than Washington, DC, as well as several other situations when postage was free or paid by the addressee.
-Airmail with second step registry, surface mail with double weight registry and return receipt and local, restricted deliery, registered, return receipt are other possibilities.
+Airmail with second step registry and local, restricted deliery, registered, return receipt are other possibilities.

 Another possible solo use in the domestic mails was a special delivery airmail letter to or from Hawaii until late 1944.
 Airmail to and from Canton Island from mid 1940 until mid 1945 was thirty cents per half ounce, as was airmail to and from Midway Island from late 1940 until late 1942.